15 Top-Rated Things to Do in Astoria, OR

-7. Lewis and Clark National Historical Park
+9. Lewis and Clark National Historical Park

-From the visitor center and Fort Clatsop, hiking trails and interpretive paths lead to different historical areas and stunning natural features within the park.
-During the peak summer months, besides plenty of visitors, expect to find costumed rangers leading historical demonstrations and many other kid-friendly things to do.
+From the visitor center and Fort Clatsop, hiking trails and interpretive paths lead to different historical and natural areas of the park.
+During the peak summer months, besides plenty of visitors, expect to find costumed rangers leading historical demonstrations, and many other kid-friendly things to do.

 Address: 92343 Fort Clatsop Road, Astoria, Oregon

-Official Site: https://www.nps.gov/lewi/index.htm
+Official site: https://www.nps.gov/lewi/index.htm

-9. Oregon Film Museum
+10. Oregon Film Museum

 Address: 732 Duane Street, Astoria, Oregon